MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

 .. function:: apsimNGpy.core.core.CoreModel.replace_model_from(self, model, model_type: str, model_name: str = None, target_model_name: str = None, simulations: str = None)

    @deprecated and will be removed
-        fucntion has not been maintained for along time, use it at your own risk
+        function has not been maintained for a long time, use it at your own risk

         Replace a model, e.g., a soil model with another soil model from another APSIM model.
         The method assumes that the model to replace is already loaded in the current model and the same class as a source model.